pongib/365DaysOfLearning/README.md

 **Thoughts**: I very excited that I found trading setup like this.
 I will learn how to backtest.
 About ML I will get my hand dirty for use tensor in calculate loss and calculate gradient.

 **Pomodoros**: 6

+## Day 166: Oct 22, 2020

+**TIL**: Just answer question in lesson 2 and know a bit on DataBlock and research about refresh token and know about RTR refresh token rotation to prevent stole token.
+And know about Proof Key for Code Exchange (PKCE) in oauth authorize code that I already seen implementation about code verify and code challenge in my job.
+It use when cannot store client secret in frontend. and use code challenge and verify instead.

+**Thoughts**: I spend too much time for research this token stuff and didn't spend on ML much.
+But it worth for my job it will reduce a lot of cost.

+**Pomodoros**: 3